Marginal and Joint Effects#

 Marginal Effect#

-In Lecture: ols, we discuss the single marker linear regression, which actually estimates the marginal effect of each genetic variant, considering each variant can be treated independently.
+In Lecture: ordinary least squares, we discuss the single marker linear regression, which actually estimates the marginal effect of each genetic variant independently.
+This actually is the marginal effect of variants, because other variants are not considered in the model:

 \[ \hat{\beta}_{\text{marginal},j} = (\mathbf{X}_j^T\mathbf{X}_j)^{-1}\mathbf{X}_j^T\mathbf{Y} \]